richardjennings/protovm/README.md

 ```
 This worked out at around 2.6 seconds.

-Using a select case in a for loop.
+Using select case in a for loop.
 Something like:
 ```
 for {